striezel/botvinnik/readme.md

 See the [documentation](doc/readme.md) for more information on how to get started with the bot.

-_Note: The bot is still in an early stage of development.
-So far it has only been tested against the
-[Synapse homeserver](https://github.com/matrix-org/synapse/)
-which is the de-facto reference implementation of a Matrix homeserver.
+_Note: So far the bot it has only been tested against the [Synapse homeserver](https://github.com/matrix-org/synapse/) which is the de-facto reference implementation of a Matrix homeserver.
 It may or may not work with other homeserver implementations such as